 Here’s what you’ll need to stencil Christmas cookies:

-- Any small stencil (pick up some here or here)
+- Any small stencil (pick up some here or create a custom stencil here)

 - Food coloring spray (we got ours here)

 We made some gingerbread cookies, but you can use any type of dough as long as it has a flat surface (oatmeal, chocolate chip, etc. are not ideal).
 Once the dough has chilled, roll it out to the recommended thickness in the recipe.
 We used a beer glass as a cookie cutter to make the dough into circles.
 Once cut, place them on a baking sheet and bake them according to the recipe.

 2. Bake cookies and mix icing

 While the cookies are in the oven, you can make your royal icing.
 We chose this type of icing because it is easy to make and will eventually solidify on the cookie and make a perfect surface for stenciling.

 It is important to let the cookies fully cool or else they will melt any icing put on top.
 Make sure to frequently mix the icing or it will dry.